estuary/flow/site/docs/concepts/web-app.md

 2. Use the **Collection Selector** to add or remove collections from the capture, if desired.

-   To refresh your connection with the source and see an updated list of possible collections, click the **Rediscover All** button, but be aware that it will overwrite all existing collection selections.
+   To refresh your connection with the source and see an updated list of possible collections, click the **Refresh** button, but be aware that it will overwrite all existing collection selections.

 3. When you're done making changes, click **Next.**